 The group ANR, Americans for Non-smokers Rights, was one of the best in helping us.
 They followed up.
 They were great, and they never let up until smoking was off of the planes.
 Also, I have to say that Patty was the most effective and the most dedicated person, and the one who also could get out in the public.

-The only people in Congress who helped us get smoking off the airlines were Democrats.
-The Republicans sabotaged everything.
 In Congress, the only people who ever gave me a sincere ear were the Democrats-like James Oberstar, Frank Lautenberg, Dick Durbin, Ted Kennedy, and Martin Frost.